 I am very passionate about ancient history and the advancement of science and technology.
 My love for the dichotomy between ancient and modern manifests in my choice of medium and subject matter.
 Collapsing time – from ancient to modern – and in how I handle frame to frame animation is an important consideration as I approach each new artwork.

-Christine A. Banna is an internationally showing, multidisciplinary visual artist and educator.
-She works in both modern and traditional methods such as painting, drawing, projection design, and animation and utilizes them in her art practice.
+Christine A. Banna is an internationally showing, multidisciplinary animator and educator.
+She works in both modern and traditional methods with a focus on experimental animation and projection design.

 Born in Providence, RI, Banna grew up with a deep love of ancient history and science which has been a driving force for her since she was a young girl.
 This dichotomy between ancient and modern is reflected in both Banna’s subject matter and medium choices in her work.
 Christine A. Banna received her MFA from the School of the Museum of Fine Arts, Boston.
 She received her BFA in Painting with a minor in Art History from Boston University’s College of Fine Art.
 She is a faculty member in the School of Film & Animation at Rochester Institute of Technology and currently lives and works out of Rochester, NY.